Search Index Features

 Search indexes in Couchbase Capella have multiple features that you can configure to improve performance and fine tune your search results.

-Some features are only available in Advanced Mode.
+Some features are only available in Advanced Mode editing.

 You can add the following components and configure the following options for a Search index: